NASPA

 Conference Focus Areas

-• Changing the Student Affairs Profession
+• Focusing on People: The Heart of the Student Affairs Profession

 The specific prompts for each core content area are listed under the questions below.